 BL began traveling to Australia in 1987 and has since visited all its states, including Tasmania.
-At the request of The Wilderness Society of Australia he wrote an essay for their 2009 calendar.
-“Emancipation” treats efforts to protect wild lands as a form of emancipation, following on the themes of other emancipation efforts in the eighteenth and nineteenth centuries.
+At the request of The Wilderness Society of Australia he wrote this essay for their 2009 calendar.
+“Emancipation” treats efforts to protect wild lands as a form of emancipation, following on the themes of other emancipation efforts Western societies embarked upon in the eighteenth and nineteenth centuries.

 "Madre de Dios"